 It can be extremely tricky to identify dry rot, however, a member of our specialist team will be able to recognize dry rot against any other types of wood-destroying fungi.

 One factor which is unique to dry rot is that it can travel through cracks, mortar beds and voids in masonry looking for new timber to attack.
-This is why dry rot can spread through properties incredibly quickly.
-After identification, our team will create a specific detailed report and specification to treat the dry rot outbreak.
+This is why it can spread through properties incredibly quickly.
+After identification, our team will create a specific detailed report and specification to treat the rot outbreak.

 What are the signs of Dry Rot?